huggingface/blog/agents.md

 The `agents_reasoning_benchmark` is a small - but mighty- reasoning test for evaluating agent performance.
 This benchmark was already used and explained in more detail in [our earlier blog post](https://huggingface.co/blog/open-source-llms-as-agents).

-The idea is that the choice the tools you use with your agents can radically alter performance for certain tasks.
+The idea is that the choice of tools you use with your agents can radically alter performance for certain tasks.
 So this benchmark restricts the set of tools used to a calculator and a basic search tool.
-And we picked questions from several datasets that could be solved using only these two tools
+We picked questions from several datasets that could be solved using only these two tools:

 - **30 questions from [HotpotQA](https://huggingface.co/datasets/hotpot_qa)** ([Yang et al., 2018](https://huggingface.co/papers/1809.09600)) to test search tool usage.
 - **40 questions from [GSM8K](https://huggingface.co/datasets/gsm8k)** ([Cobbe et al., 2021](https://huggingface.co/papers/2110.14168)) to test calculator usage.